Gabrielle Myers Writer, Chef, and Teacher

 I have experience as a book, article, and newsletter editor.

-I also lead small group writing workshops to help unlock the stories that must be told but are often lingering beneath the surface of our awareness.
+I also lead small group writing workshops and act as an individual writing coach to help unlock the stories that must be told but are often lingering beneath the surface of our awareness.

-Feel free to reach out to me for freelance projects via the contact form on my website.
+Feel free to reach out to me for freelance writing and editing projects as well as writing coach opportunities via the contact form on my website.

 Happy reading and viewing!